Enes Kanter Freedom Becomes Surprising Celtics Bench Boost - CLNS Media

 That likely becomes his sweet spot, playing spot minutes against opposing rotations he came take advantage of, like when LeBron sat in the Lakers game or when Drummond plays Wednesday.
 Kanter will back up Horford and Williams III when one or both sit or get hurt, and potentially allow the Celtics to start Grant Williams if they need his shooting.
 Horford and Kanter haven’t played together yet, but could form a good offense-defense bench duo, while Tatum’s lineups staggering next to Kanter outscore opponents by 18.9 points per 100 possessions.

-On Sunday, the closed together.
+On Sunday, they closed together.

 “(Kanter) played well against San Antonio the other night and I thought about leaving him in at the end of the game, and so we went with that tonight,” Udoka said.
 “That unit was really rolling together and did a great job, like I said doesn’t always show up in the stat sheet … if you set the screen well like he does, he frees up our guys to get downhill or get open shots … a quick roller and lob threat like Rob is valuable also.
 So they do different things, but both complement our team in different ways.”